MRC Industry Collaboration Framework (ICF) - MRC

 • include a signed ‘letter of support’ from each industry partner including all the information outlined in the ICF ‘company partner letter of support’ template

-• details of the industry partner organisation
+• the industry partner organisation name

 • the industry partner’s contribution

-If the proposal is awarded, successful applicants will need to submit an electronic copy of a signed collaboration agreement within three months of the issue of an award letter and before the project begins.
+If the application is awarded, successful applicants will need to submit an electronic copy of a signed collaboration agreement within three months of the issue of an award letter and before the project begins.

-• details of the lead applicant and industry partner
+• details of the industry partner

 • whether the proposal is basic or applied research